Undergraduate Research Opportunities FAQs

 Why am I limited to three project applications?

-The research done in our department is diverse, and many faculty members are looking for students who are interested specifically in their work.
+The research conducted in our department is diverse, and many faculty members are looking for students who are interested specifically in their work.
 Your interests may change as you learn about new topics, but being focused on a specific area of research can help us find the best fit for you and the PI.

 What is a PI?